-We first establish the main claim of the theorem, while using a property Π that is neither monotone nor downward monotone.
-The furthermore claim is established in Section 4.2 by considering a monotone closure of a variant of Π .
+We first establish the main claim of the theorem, while using a property Π that is neither upwards nor downward monotone.
+The furthermore claim is established in Section 4.2 by considering an upwards monotone closure of a variant of Π .